Carlos Correa Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The Tigers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Tigers rank 20th in baseball in home runs surrendered (84 total, 1.3 per game).
+- The Tigers rank 20th in baseball in home runs allowed (85 total, 1.3 per game).

-- The left-hander last appeared in relief on Sunday, when he threw 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while giving up one hit.
+- In his most recent appearance -- out of the bullpen on Sunday -- the lefty threw 4 1/3 innings against the Arizona Diamondbacks, giving up two earned runs while surrendering one hit.

-- The 25-year-old has amassed an ERA of 7.23, with 7.7 strikeouts per nine innings, in 13 games this season.
+- The 25-year-old has put up an ERA of 7.23, with 7.7 strikeouts per nine innings, in 13 games this season.
 Opposing hitters have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.